CommandString/DiscordPHP-Bot-Template/README.md

 # Environment Configuration #

-1. Copy `env.example.json` to `env.json`.
+1. Copy `.env.example` to `.env`.
-2. Open `env.json` and add your bot token, you can also add additional environment variables that pertain to your bot.
+2. Open `.env` and add your bot token, you can also add additional environment variables that pertain to your bot.
 Such as mysql credentials.

 ### Retrieving Environment Variables ###